 Testing to verify that the system meets applicable standards under various GDF operating conditions may be conducted, if deemed necessary by the Executive Officer.
 Challenge mode tests may be allowed during the operational test only when the Executive Officer has determined that conducting the testing does not affect the normal operation of the ECO Nozzle.

-ALTERNATE TEST PROCEDURES AND INSPECTION PROCEDURES
+Alternate Test Procedures and Inspection Procedures

 Test procedures other than those specified in this certification procedure shall be used only if prior written approval is obtained from the Executive Officer.
 A test procedure is a methodology used to determine, with a high degree of accuracy, precision, and reproducibility, the value of a specified parameter.
 Once the test procedure is conducted, the results are compared to the applicable performance standard to determine the compliance status of the facility.
 Test procedures are subject to the provisions of Section 41954(h) of the H&SC.

 Alternate Test Procedures for Certification Testing